-Better continuity of care for elderly pataients cuts costs and complications, study findsMarch 17th, 2014 in Health /
+Better continuity of care for elderly pataients cuts costs and complications, study findsMarch 17, 2014 in Medicine & Health / Health

 Improving the coordination of care for elderly patients with chronic diseases trims costs, reduces use of health services and cuts complications, according to a new RAND Corporation study.